Orthodontics for Children / Teens

 Frequently Asked Questions:

-Most orthodontic problems are inherited, including tooth size and jaw size.
-Overbites, underbites, extra or missing teeth, and irregularities of the jaw, teeth, and face also are inherited.
-Other orthodontic problems can be caused from accidents, pacifiers or thumb sucking, dental disease, or the premature loss of either the primary or permanent teeth.
+Most orthodontic problems are both environmental and inherited.
+Tooth size, jaw size overbites, underbites, extra or missing teeth are all irregularities of the jaw, teeth, and face that can be traced to our genetic heritage.
+Other orthodontic problems can be traced to the environmental influences, such as accidents, pacifiers or thumb sucking, airway problems and dental disease that lead to premature loss of either the primary or permanent teeth.

-At Aubin Orthodontics we use the simple guideline that children should be examined at the time their permanent teeth are beginning to come in.
-However, every child is different, and the best starting time for orthodontic treatment depends on the type of problem and how severe it is.
-So the answer really is: “It depends…”If your child requires treatment, early intervention can make a real difference.
-At Aubin Orthodontics we see the best results with early treatments that would be impossible once your child’s face and jaw have completely developed.
-During the initial examination, we will evaluate your child’s facial growth, spacing between teeth, crowding, extra or missing teeth.
-And they will look for habits like tongue-thrusting and thumb-sucking that may hinder normal growth and development.
-These problems can change tooth alignment as well as alter facial appearance.
-If your child doesn’t require any early treatment, we generally will schedule periodic follow-up exams while the permanent teeth are coming in and the face and jaws continue to grow.
-Orthodontic treatment at Aubin Orthodontics can bring your child’s teeth, lips and face into harmony.
-And we all know that a pleasing appearance and beautiful smile give children — and adults — a big advantage in life.
+Aubin Orthodontics - Simple guidelines: Children should be examined at the time their 1st permanent molars are coming in, approximately age 7.
+However, every child is different, So the best answer is: “It depends…”If your child requires treatment, early intervention can make a real difference."
+At Aubin Orthodontics we do not charge for our initial consultation, so if in doubt make an appointment today, don't settle for uncertainty.
+During the initial examination, we will evaluate your child’s facial growth, spacing between teeth, crowding, extra or missing teeth, TMJ and airway.
+And we will look for habits like tongue-thrusting and thumb-sucking that may hinder normal growth and development.
+These problems can change tooth alignment as well as alter facial growth.
+If your child doesn’t require any early intervention, we will schedule you for periodic follow-up exams.
+Follow-up exams consist of evaluating growth and waiting for the permanent teeth to arrive.
+Orthodontic treatment at Aubin Orthodontics is about teeth, lips, face and TMJ harmony.
+It is know that a pleasing appearance and a health smile gives children — and adults — an advantage in life.

 Teeth normally fit tightly against one another.
-Spacers are inserted before placement of your braces to provide some space between teeth for attaching the bands.
+Spacers are inserted before placement of the braces to provide space between the teeth for placement of the bands.
 There are two types of spacers, small springs or plastic modules.
-In just a few days they gently move desired teeth slightly apart.
-Spacers often cause some soreness, but this goes away in a few days.
-Rinse your mouth with warm salt water to relieve the irritation.
-Your normal chewing also helps to get your mouth feeling better.
+After a few days the teeth move slightly apart.
+Spacers often cause some soreness for 3-5 days, but this will pass.
+Cold light therapy is offered at Aubin Orthodontics to mitigate the soreness.
+Rinsing your mouth with warm salt water helps to relieve the soreness as well as mild pain relieving medications.

 You can eat just about anything, but there are some exceptions.
-At Aubin Orthodontics we feel that getting used to braces also usually means making a few adjustments in your eating habits.
-This is because some food might damage your braces or cause problems for your teeth.
-Here is a list of items that your orthodontic team at Aubin Orthodontics suggests you avoid (or some ways they can still be enjoyed with caution):
+At Aubin Orthodontics we feel that getting used to braces also means making a few adjustments in your eating habits.
+This is because some food might damage your braces or your teeth.
+Here is a list of items that the orthodontic team at Aubin Orthodontics suggests you avoid (or enjoyed with caution):

 - Apples (don’t bite into a whole one!
 Cut it into wedges first.)